 Our capital strategy for most of the past two years or so has been to try to engage in a single major capital raising transaction to provide sufficient funds to satisfy our capital needs for a number of years to come.
-While did not completely abandoning this strategy, we shifted our emphasis in an effort to try to engage in one or more smaller capital raising transactions to provide sufficient funds to satisfy our capital needs through April 2017.
+While did not completely abandon this strategy, we shifted our emphasis in an effort to try to engage in one or more smaller capital raising transactions to provide sufficient funds to satisfy our capital needs through April 2017.
 Effective May 27, 2016, we sold a \$3,500,000 Debenture.
-We estimate that the proceeds from this sale will be sufficient to finance our seismic survey required for our second year license work commitment of 100 km2.
-Moreover we believe that the remainder of these proceeds will be sufficient (provided the Debenture holder's consent is obtained) to finance all of our other business expenses through the end of October 2016, although we have no assurance of this.
-In the view of the preceding, we will need to raise more funds, and we are continuing efforts to raise another \$1,500,000 by selling additional Debentures.
+The proceeds from this sale were sufficient to finance our seismic survey requirement for our second year license work commitment of 100 km2.
+Effective August 16, 2016, we sold an additional \$450,000 in Debentures.
+We believe that the proceeds from this second round of the Debenture financing will be sufficient to finance all of our other business expenses through the end of December 2016, although we have no assurance of this.
+In the view of the preceding, we are continuing efforts to raise up to \$2,000,000 in an approved equity raise and we could raise up to another \$1,250,000 by selling additional Debentures pursuant to options to purchase the same in favor of a new investor in our second round of the Debenture financing.
 Moreover, in the future we will need significant additional funds to undertake the development of our oil and gas prospect in Australia, and we will need to raise these funds to do this.
 We have no assurance that it will be able to raise these significant additional funds or the additional funds needed for our general operation.

-The purchaser of our \$3,500,000 Debenture has a right of first offer through the end of June 2017 to invest an additional \$20.0 million in our company.
+The purchaser of our \$3,500,000 Debenture has a right of first offer through the end of June 2017 to invest an additional \$20.0 million in our Company.
 We view this arrangement as a prospect for meeting our major capital needs in the future, although we have no assurance that the purchaser will elect to invest any further amounts.
 However, we expect to pursue other possible sources of capital.
 For example, we expect to pursue smaller, equity placements for short-term needs and an alternative major capital raising transaction for long-term needs.
 Moreover, one source of funding being pursued is the sale of a portion of our interest in the Prospect to a joint venture partner for a cash payment and/or a work commitment.
 We have had preliminary discussions with several companies to become joint venture partners.
-To obtain the maximum combination of cash and work commitment in connection with the sale of an interest in the Prospect, we have conducted extensive geological and geophysical work, including the reprocessing of existing 3D seismic data relating to a portion of the Prospect, and we may seek to add further value by completing a 3D seismic survey over other portions of the Prospect.
+To obtain the maximum combination of cash and work commitment in connection with the sale of an interest in the Prospect, we have conducted extensive geological and geophysical work, including the reprocessing of existing 3D seismic data and acquiring approximately 180 km2 of new 3D seismic data relating to a portion of the Prospect.
 We have no assurance that we will secure a joint venture partner.
 A joint venture arrangement is unlikely to help with our immediate cash needs, but (if secured) one would help with our longer-term cash needs.
-Moreover, any joint venture arrangement would need to be approved by the purchaser of our \$3,500,000 Debenture.
+Moreover, any joint venture arrangement would need to be approved by each Debenture holder.